-- Cendol – A shaved ice desert sweetened with palm sugar and coconut milk.
-Topped with red beans and sweet corn which actually works!
+- Cendol – A shaved ice dessert sweetened with palm sugar and coconut milk and topped with red beans and sweet corn, which actually works!

-George Town’s Little India is a small but buzzing Indian neighbourhood within the historic old town.
-We’ve visited other Little India communities in many cities around the world but George Town’s is our favourite.
-The colourful streets are full of rainbow sari shops, spice scented Indian grocery stores, Hindu temples, tempting Indian eateries and Bollywood music cranked up over loud speakers.
+George Town’s Little India is a small but buzzing Indian neighborhood within the historic old town.
+We’ve visited other Little India communities in many cities around the world, but George Town’s is our favorite.

-The best time to go is in the evening when everything is open, hanging multicoloured lights illuminate the streets and stalls set up selling Indian sweets and other treats.
+The best time to go is in the evening when everything is open.
+Hanging multicolored lights illuminate the streets, and stalls set up selling Indian sweets and other treats.

-There are some nice little boutique shops within the Chinese shophouses selling things like crafts, home furnishings, fashion, and jewellery, but if you want a full-on shopping experience, head to Komtar.
-Just on the very edge of old town, Komtar shopping mall has 5 levels of high street and designer shops.
+There are some nice little boutique shops within the Chinese shophouses selling things like crafts, home furnishings, fashion, and jewelry, but if you want a full-on shopping experience, head to Komtar.
+Just on the very edge of old town, the Komtar shopping mall has five levels of high street and designer shops.
 Brands include H&M, Sony, Cotton On, Nikon, and Digi.

 If you feel like escaping the mild crowds in George Town, Penang National Park is an awesome place to explore.
 At just 90 minutes away, by a single public bus from George Town’s old town, the park requires minimal effort to get to.
 It might be Malaysia’s smallest National Park, but it’s full of signposted walking trails through lush jungle.

 Hi!
-We’re Darren and Shelley, a travel obsessed couple from London, England.
-We’ve been travelling on and off for the past 11 years.
+We’re Darren and Shelley, a travel-obsessed couple from London, England.
+We’ve been traveling on and off for the past 11 years.
 We regularly leave our comfortable British lives behind to live the nomadic lifestyle for a year at a time.
-There’s nothing we love more than quitting our jobs, packing our bags and flying to the other side of the world without much of a plan.
-Not having a plan allows us to travel more freely, slowly and without commitments.
+There’s nothing we love more than quitting our jobs, packing our bags, and flying to the other side of the world without much of a plan.
+Not having a plan allows us to travel more freely, slowly, and without commitments.

-We’re now on our new and epic one-way ticket adventure to Asia but it won’t stop there.
-The only plan we have that’s different to previous trips is to try and make some money along the way so our travels can last as long as we wish them to.
-We’d love you to join us at FINDING BEYOND to see how in pans out and maybe give us some suggestions on where to go next!
+We’re now on our new and epic one-way ticket adventure to Asia, but it won’t stop there.
+The only plan we have that’s different from previous trips is to try and make some money along the way so our travels can last as long as we wish them to.
+We’d love you to join us at FINDING BEYOND to see how it pans out and maybe give us some suggestions on where to go next!